Should New Hampshire decriminalize or legalize marijuana?

 Rep. Adam Schroadter (R-Newmarket) is the primary sponsor of HB 1625, a 2014 bill to decriminalize possession of one ounce or less of marijuana.
 That bill passed the House and now heads to the Senate.

 Rep. Kris Robertson (D-Keene) is sponsoring HB 1446, a bill to ban synthetic marijuana.
 HB 1611, sponsored by Rep. Susan Emerson (R-Rindge) would also ban synthetic marijuana.

-Three bills related to marijuana legalization and decriminalization failed to pass in the 2013 legislative session:
+Three bills related to marijuana legalization and decriminalization were proposed in the 2013 legislative session:

 HB 621 - a bill that categorized possession of less than a quarter-ounce of marijuana as a 'violation' and punishable by a fine of up to $200 - came the closest to passage.
 It passed the House (214-115), but was killed in the Senate (voice vote).
 Sen. Donna Soucy (D - District 18) told the Concord Monitor the bill failed to address repeat offenders and the state lacked a drug awareness program for under-18 offenders.

 HB 492 legalized the personal use of up to one ounce of marijuana by persons 21 years of age or older; authorized the licensing of marijuana wholesale, retail, cultivation, and testing facilities; and imposed a tax on the sale of marijuana.
-It was retained in committee (House Criminal Justice and Public Safety) and may return for a full-House vote in 2014.
+The House voted to pass the bill on January 15, 2014, but Gov. Hassan has promised a veto.

 HB 337 - a bill that removed the criminal penalties for possession or use of marijuana - was killed in the House.